 We occasionally recommend products we love and might be paid a share of the sale.

-Handicap And Handicap Index
+Handicap Index Course Handicap And Playing Handicap

 What Is A Handicap Index?

 A handicap index is determined by the official handicap system that players need to participate in golf tournaments.
 Using this system, ratings are produced, which then give players a specific rating number that can be taken to any golf course and translated into a course handicap.
-You cannot take part in tournaments or competitions without a handicap index.
+You cannot take part in most tournaments or competitions without a handicap index.

 The handicap index is also a great way for players to monitor their own progress.
-As you improve as golfer, your handicap index will decline.
+As you improve as a golfer, your handicap index will decline.
 It’s also the best way to compare yourself to other players.

 How Do You Get A Handicap Index?